PVIDAL-FR/AutoHotkey/README.md

 # AutoHotkey
-AutoHotkey scripts to gain time while using a computer

-Here are the AutoHotkey scripts I use to create keyboard shortcuts and to perform task automation.
+AutoHotkey scripts to gain time while using a computer : the AutoHotkey scripts I use to create keyboard shortcuts and to perform task automation.